tpaviot/ProcessScheduler/docs/buffer.md

 !!! note

-    Unloading tasks remove quantities at the start time, while loading tasks add to the buffer at completion time.
+    Unloading tasks remove quantities at the task start time, while loading tasks add to the buffer at task completion time.

-## Monitoring buffer level

-There are two indicators available:

-IndicatorMaxBufferLevel

-IndicatorMinBufferLevel

 ### Example